-The Convict is a purpose built tire for downhill and enduro that meets the demands of the most aggressive trail riders.
+The Convict is a purpose-built tire for downhill and enduro that meets the demands of the most aggressive trail riders.
 This tire's beefy tread design with tall paddle-shaped center knobs and stout side knobs offers a high level of cornering grip and braking traction.
-It manhandles corners in a predictable and confidence inspiring fashion thanks to the very supportive Tough casing and substantial row of side knobs.
+It shreds corners in a predictable and confidence-inspiring fashion thanks to the supportive Tough casing and a substantial row of side knobs.
 Braking traction is also impressive as the center tread's vertical braking edges and stature claw into the loose stuff while siping on all the knobs grip onto firmer surfaces.
 This tire's cornering prowess and braking traction come with a weight penalty and a sacrifice in rolling resistance, but that's to be expected.
-The Convict also has a full 2-ply Tough casing that can stand up to some serious abuse, and it costs a fair bit less than the other gravity focused tires in our test.
-We think this a great tire and we wouldn't hesitate to mount it up on our long travel gravity oriented rigs.
+We think this a great tire, and we wouldn't hesitate to mount it up on our long travel gravity oriented rigs.

 WTB Convict Review

 Compare to Similar Products

 Our Analysis and Test Results